-Because the Applicants have failed to demonstrate they have met the first standard, the Board needs not, and does not, make any findings regarding the remaining standards.
-The variance request with respect to Schedule 32.1 will be denied.
+Because the Applicants have failed to demonstrate they have met the first standard, the Board needs not, and does not, make any findings regarding the remaining standards with respect to the requested variance to the side yard setback.
+This aspect of the variance request with respect to Schedule 32.1 will be denied.